How did a former dental assistant and homeschool mom end up becoming The Bra Fit Advocate?

 How I Became The Bra Fit Advocate

 About 2 years ago, I had gained back some of my breast volume after having kids.
-Yes, you heard that right; breast reduction is not necessarily a permanent solution.
-I have not gained back all of my size, but I am definitely larger than after my surgery, and I have friends with the same result.
+Yes, you heard that right; a breast reduction is not necessarily a permanent solution.
+I have not gained back all of my size, but I am definitely larger than I was right after my surgery, and I have friends with the same results after their reductions.

-I had gotten so frustrated with my bras being uncomfortable that I had gone to wearing only low quality, wire free options.
+I had gotten so frustrated with my bras being uncomfortable that I had gone to wearing only wire free options I could find in retail stores at the mall.
 They still didn’t fit, but at least I was not in agony.
-Every time I needed new bras, it was still a struggle that ended in me feeling frumpy.
+Every time I needed new bras, it was a struggle that ended in me feeling frumpy.

-One day while I was venting my bra frustrations, my wonderful husband said “There has to be better options out there.”
-I just blew it off since I was so jaded.
+One day while I was venting my bra frustrations, my wonderful husband decided that there has to be better options out there.
+I just blew it off since I was so jaded on the issue.
 Bless his heart; he did tons of research into fitting and brands.
-He fit me into my first good fitting bra and it was AMAZING!
+When he found me my first great fitting bra, it was AMAZING and SO life changing!

-After I spent some time learning more, I helped a friend who is larger than me.
+After I spent some time studying fitting and learning more, I helped a friend who is larger chested than me.
 After we found her a bra, she was beaming while we were in line to purchase it.
 She could not believe that she found a bra that lifted and supported her that was also pretty.
-I fell in love with helping other women in that moment (Thanks girl, you know who you are).
+I fell in love with helping other women in that moment.
+Thanks girl, you know who you are ;) .

 From there, I continued to study bra fit and all the quality bras I could find.
 I also helped everyone that would let me!
 I became obsessed, haha!
 When I learned about and upcoming industry expo, I decided to attend.

-At the expo, I was able to meet with almost all the brands I had been learning about, meet the brand reps, and attend fit school.
+At the expo, I was able to meet with almost all the brands I had been learning about, make connections with their sales reps, and attend fit school to refine my skills.
 I learned tons.
-I was thinking to open a boutique at that time, but as I researched it more, I found that there was a better way I could start helping clients sooner that would allow me to reach more people.
+I was thinking about opening a boutique at that time, but as I researched it more, I found that there was a better way I could start helping clients sooner that would allow me to reach more people.

 I believe we have been doing it all wrong.
 Rather than finding what is best for our individual, unique bodies, we have been trying to fit our bodies (breasts in this case) into a box that was not made for us.
+I have worked with women of all different body types and bust sizes that have struggled for years before I fit helped them.
 We deserve better.

 I have big goals.
 I want to change what women know about and how they view bra sizing.
-I want to change the industry.
+I want women to feel empowered that she can find the right foundation garments for her body.

 That is where I come in!
 Let me take the burden off your shoulders, figuratively and literally.
-Let’s work together to find the right choice for your specific body.
-It can take some patience at times, but I will stick with you until we find what is right for you.
-I would love to be your advocate.
+I have studied the bras and brands and keep up on all the latest changes so we can find what is best for your body.
+Let’s work together and make this happen for you too.
+I will stick with you until we find what is right for you.
+I would love to be your advocate in this journey.